kunalak/DataStaxDay/README.md

 --------------------
 **Spark Notebook**

 [Spark Notebook](http://spark-notebook.io/) is an awesome tool for exploring Spark and making simple visualizations.
 It's not a DataStax product.
-Check in back here again soon for a quick demo - here: <<insert link>>
+Check in back here again soon for a quick demo - here: http://13.88.17.120:9000/tree/kunal#

 >Have fun with it!
 See what you come up with :)